 For the Application for Credit by Exam, click here.

 Credit for prior learning offers students the opportunity to demonstrate the knowledge they have gained through life experiences and apply this knowledge towards credit in a degree/professional certificate/certificate program.
 To prepare for this option, students will develop a portfolio to be assessed by appropriate college personnel.
 A student must be matriculated in an NHTI program to be eligible to apply for experiential credit.
-Not all programs provide the experiential credit option; students should consult with their department heads, advisors, or program coordinators to determine if experiential credit is appropriate.
+Not all programs provide the experiential credit option; students should consult with their department chairs, advisors, or program coordinators to determine if experiential credit is appropriate.

 - Students may be awarded a maximum of 24 credits for experiential learning.